NextCenturyCorporation/mcs-scene-generator/ILE_API.md

     (I.E. two bowls), use 'on_center'.
 The object must be referenced by the 'relative_object_label' field.
 If multiple objects have this label, one will be randomly chosen.
+    - `random` - The object will be positioned in a random location, as if it did not have a keyword location.
+    - `associated_with_agent` - This object will be held by an agent referenced by the  'relative_object_label' field.
 - `container_label` (string, or list of strings): The label of a container object that already exists in your configuration.
 Only required by some keyword locations.